 Both Professors, however, were more concerned with the larger implication of the shooting.
 As Futterman said in closing, “At the end of the day, I’m left with a number of questions.
 And the questions are more about University response to people who are in mental health crisis, which is not just policing but also the adequacy of Mental Health Services for students and others in crises.”

 Such larger themes were also the focus of the protesters outside.
 Made up of activists from several organizations, most significantly the Graduate Students Union and Reparations Now, they were united in discontent with the University’s administration.
-Professor Guy Emerson Mount, a PhD candidate who taught Thomas in a seminar on the history of Hip-Hop, told Gate reporters the collective had formed because “the University of Chicago has proven itself as a bad actor in a number of arenas.”
+Professor Guy Emerson Mount, who taught Thomas in a seminar on the history of Hip-Hop, told Gate reporters the collective had formed because “the University of Chicago has proven itself as a bad actor in a number of arenas.”
 He also connected Thomas’s shooting to the UCPD’s history of racial bias (Thomas is part black and part Japanese); in closing he remarked that he hoped “if nothing else, students understand this is part of a systemic pattern.”